Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

     Intent nextActivity = new Intent(this, NextActivity.class);
     startActivity(nextActivity);
     startAppAd.showAd();
-    startAppAd.loadAd();
 }
 ```

-> **IMPORTANT:** Loading an ad might take a few seconds especially in the case of a video, so it's important not to show the ad immediately after loading it.
+> **IMPORTANT:** Loading an ad might take a few seconds.
 In case you call showAd() while the ad hasn't been successfully loaded yet, nothing will be displayed.
 It is recommended to use the "onReceiveAd" callback which is triggered when an ad was loaded and ready to use (see [Adding a Callback when an Interstitial Ad is loaded](android-advanced-usage#adding-a-callback-when-an-interstitial-ad-is-loaded)).

 [Back to top](#top)